AliakseiKaniaveha/citadel/README.md

 The fact Quality Gates require the ability to be deployed from scratch on ephemeral environment (see [System Tests](doc/testpyramid/testPyramid.md#system-tests)) leads to two positive side effects.
-The first is as it is guaranteed to be deployable from scratch, then it's trivially to deploy locally.
-The second is the enforcement of so called 'as Code' principles - Infrastructure as Code, Configuration as Code, etc. That means that there is no more headache to get proper settings locally, chase of configuration drift and manual overrides - any attempt of manual intervention would cause tests failures.
+The first is as it is guaranteed to be deployable from scratch, then it's trivial to deploy locally.
+The second is enforcement of the so called 'as Code' principles - Infrastructure as Code, Configuration as Code, etc. That means that there is no more headache to get proper settings locally, chasing configuration drift and manual overrides - any attempt of manual intervention would cause tests failures.

 Besides that, application is stable at any point of time - you can pull the latest version of the main branch and all